Quentin Tarantino: Altercations with industry peers

+In December 2025, during his appearance on The Bret Easton Ellis Podcast, Tarantino criticized the acting of Paul Dano, Owen Wilson, and Matthew Lillard.
+In Dano's case, Tarantino expressed his dislike towards Dano's performance in There Will Be Blood, referring to him as "a weak, uninteresting guy", "the weakest male actor in SAG", and "the limpest dick in the world", and said that Austin Butler would have been a better choice for the role.
+Tarantino's comments received harsh criticism from others in the industry, including Dano's There Will Be Blood co-star Daniel Day-Lewis, and Tarantino's From Dusk Till Dawn co-star George Clooney.
+While attending GalaxyCon, Lillard responded by saying that, "Listen, the point is that hurts your feelings.
+It fucking sucks.
+And you wouldn't say that to Tom Cruise.
+You wouldn't say that to somebody who's a top-line actor in Hollywood."

 Other work

 Books

-In 2020, Tarantino signed a two-book deal with HarperCollins.'
+In 2020, Tarantino signed a two-book deal with HarperCollins.
 He published his first novel in June 2021, a novelization of Once Upon a Time in Hollywood.
 It received positive reviews from The New York Times and The Guardian.
 The second book titled Cinema Speculation, about films of the New Hollywood era, inspired by film critic Pauline Kael was published on November 1, 2022.
+He wrote a novelization of The Further Mis-Adventures of Cliff Booth, titled The Adventures of Cliff Booth, which is set to be published by HarperCollins on December 8, 2026.

 Podcast

 In June 2021, Tarantino announced plans to start a podcast with Roger Avary.
 The podcast is named after Video Archives, a video rental store that both directors worked at prior to their film careers, and features the directors and occasional guests examining a film which could have been offered for rental at the store.
 The podcast premiered on July 19, 2022.

+Play

+By March 2026, Tarantino began production on the play The Popinjay Cavalier, which is set to debut at the Phoenix Theatre in early 2027.